VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: VisPhyWorld

 \subsection{Engine Evaluation and Selection}

 We evaluate four rendering backends, \ie, Three.js~\citep{threejs}, P5.js~\citep{p5js}, SVG (Scalable Vector Graphics), and Manim~\citep{The_Manim_Community_Developers_Manim_Mathematical_2024}, to understand how the choice of visualization engine affects multimodal LLM-based reconstruction.
 As shown in Figure~\ref{fig:engine_eval_task10010}, a consistent pattern emerges: Three.js and P5.js achieve markedly better reconstruction and motion fidelity because they support native integration with rigid-body physics solvers, allowing the generated programs to offload gravity, contact constraints, friction, and collision response to a physically grounded engine.
 In contrast, SVG and Manim are primarily non-physics-based rendering systems: they excel at deterministic drawing and scripted animation, but lack intrinsic rigid-body dynamics.
 In our experimental setting, SVG and Manim serve as non-interactive, script-based backends and do not expose a comparable physics API or closed-loop simulation stepping; consequently, as illustrated in Figure~\ref{fig:engine_eval_task10010}, they often yield physically implausible behaviors, such as objects remaining static or interpenetrating.
 Importantly, this gap suggests a limitation of current MLLM: without access to a true physics solver, they fail to consistently infer and apply Newtonian dynamics from visual evidence, and instead revert to heuristic motion scripting.
 For this work, we therefore prioritize Three.js and P5.js so that our evaluation emphasizes physically grounded re-simulation rather than non-physical animation artifacts.
+To check that the conclusions are not merely backend-specific coding artifacts, we run a cross-engine stress test with GPT-5 across Three.js, P5.js, SVG, Manim, and Blender.
+The results are shown in the left panel of Figure~\ref{fig:visphybench-radar}, with correlation matrices reported in Appendix~\ref{app:cross-engine-robustness}.
+Scene-level RAFT-EPE rankings are highly correlated across engines, with a mean Spearman correlation of $\rho=0.84$ and all pairwise $p<0.05$, while appearance metrics are only moderately correlated.
+These results suggest that our conclusions are not solely driven by backend-specific coding artifacts.